-In the mining of cryptocurrencies, "miners" compete to be the first to verify blocks of transactions by solving complex mathematical problems, which require substantial computing resources, in exchange for economic rewards.
-Economic rewards come in the form of newly-issued cryptocurrency units, and this also increases the amount of cryptocurrency units in circulation with each successful mining.
+In the mining of cryptocurrencies, "miners" compete to be the first to verify blocks of transactions by solving complex mathematical problems, which require substantial computing resources, in exchange for potential economic rewards.
+Potential economic rewards come in the form of newly-issued cryptocurrency units, and this also increases the amount of cryptocurrency units in circulation with each successful mining.

-3 Source: Agenda Paper 12D for the International Accounting Standards Board (IASB) meeting in July 2018 Appendix A-Glossary of cryptocurrency terms - refer also to Section 4
+&lt;sup>3 Source: Agenda Paper 12D for the International Accounting Standards Board (IASB) meeting in July 2018 Appendix A-Glossary of cryptocurrency terms - refer also to Section 4